Saken Seifullin: Civil War

 When on June 4, 1918, the White Guard conducted a revolution, Seifullin was arrested and sent to Petropavlovsk jail.
 He was put in a Death Carriage of Ataman Boris Annenkov, where he spent 47 days.
 He broke out of Kolchak Prison and reached his village by July.
 After two months he was forced to flee for Taraz.

 Capture and execution

-Seifullin was arrested by the agents of the NKVD from Moscow in 25 April 1938 and executed in Almaty, Kazakh SSR, deemed a "threat to the society" and a "nationalist".
-However, since Independence, Säken Seifullin is often considered one of the most influential Kazakh thinkers of the 20st century, a major contributor to Kazakh culture and literature, and a martyr for freedom.
+Seifullin was arrested by the agents of the NKVD from Moscow on 25 April 1938 and executed in Almaty, Kazakh SSR, deemed a "threat to the society" and a "nationalist".
+However, he was rehabilitated in 1957.